Scroll to content

 At Ambler we understand how developing and nurturing our children’s creativity and imagination is important in helping them develop into well-rounded learners.
 The school’s DREAMS ethos is included into each step of the design technology curriculum from being resilient when faced with challenges to empathy when working and evaluating other people’s projects.

-During each topic, the class will contribute to their class design portfolio which moves up through the school with them.
-This allows the pupils to chart and look back on their progress as their skills and creativity mature.
+During each topic, each pupil will create sketches when designing their products and receive photos of their final products that will be kept in their personal design portfolio.
+These move up through the school with them, allowing the children to chart and look back on their progress as their skills and creativity mature

 IMPACT